picklesventuresorg/caf_flutter/docs/essentials/architecture/dependency_injection.md

 # Dependency Injection

-**`GetIt`** offers a lightweight and flexible solution for dependency injection in Flutter apps.
-This overview delves into the key concepts and functionalities you'll need to manage dependencies effectively in your XYZ boilerplate project.
+**`GetIt`** handles dependency injection in Flutter apps.
+It is lightweight and flexible.
+This overview explains the key things you need to know to use GetIt effectively in the Boilerplate App.
+It focuses on the basic concepts and functions to manage dependencies well.

 ## Overview
 - **Single Source of Truth**: `GetIt` acts as a centralized registry for all dependencies, making it easier to manage and track them throughout your app.